flatiron/resourceful/README.md

 });
 ```

-Unlike some of the other prototype methods, `request` does not have to follow any particular contract, as it's used by your engine internally to encapsulate an asynchronous request to your particular datastore.
 In the case of the memory datastore, this simply involves a process.nextTick helper:

 ```js
 Memory.prototype.request = function (fn) {